 Mr Macron’s first round victory sent the Euro soaring to a six-month high.
 Indeed, the single currency rose by more than 2% to $1.09395 against the US dollar in early trade last week, its highest level since mid-November 2016.
 So like the rest of the world we, in France, will be waiting with baited breath for the result on Sunday and for the implications it will have on our lives.

-If you would like to contact Bob for free expert advice, please complete the form below:
+If you would like to contact Bob for free expert advice, please contact us.

 Annette is Renestance’s 'go to' girl for all things marketing and social media.
 Bilingual and originally from Surrey in the UK, Annette has lived in France since 2008.
 In addition to her web design and marketing consultancy, Annette is the founder of Languedoc Jelly (a network of free events across the region for anyone working from home) and also Urban Sketchers Languedoc (part of a global community of people that like to draw or paint on location).
 A fan of all things French and Franglaise, she also has a Citroen 2CV called Beryl.